Wednesday 29 June, 2016 13.00 EDT

 2. Hepatitis B

 Truvada contains tenofovir and FTC.
-Both of these drugs have anti-HBV activity.
-Co-infected people who take Truvada and then later stop may experience worsening HBV co-infection.
-People who are co-infected with HIV and hepatitis-causing viruses and who take ART are sometimes at increased risk for liver toxicity.
+Both of these drugs have anti-hepatitis B virus (HBV) activity.
+People with an HBV infection who take Truvada and then later stop may experience worsening HBV infection.
+People who are co-infected with HIV and hepatitis-causing viruses and who take ART are sometimes at increased risk for liver injury.
 It is important to have regular blood tests so that your doctor can assess the health of your liver.

 Painfully swollen pancreas glands have been reported in some people taking tenofovir as part of ART.
 Higher-than-normal levels in the blood of the enzyme amylase (made by the pancreas gland) have been detected in some people taking tenofovir.
 This increase may be suggestive of inflammation in the pancreas gland.
 Symptoms of pancreatitis can include the following: